MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample7.md

 ![CSOListContainer](images/tutorials/dataobjects/contours/Example_7_2.png "CSOListContainer")

-We will create multiple CSOs by using the `SoCSOEllipseEditor` and dynamically add these CSOs to different groups via Python scripting depending on their size.
-CSOs larger than a configurable threshold will be drawn in red, small CSOs will be drawn in green.
+We will create multiple CSOs by using the `SoCSOEllipseEditor` and dynamically add these CSOs to different groups via Python scripting depending on their area.
+CSOs larger than a configurable threshold will be drawn in red, smaller CSOs will be drawn in green.
 The colors will also be adapted if we manually resize the contours.

 ## Steps to Do